BackupTheBerlios/hjb-svn/trunk/www/session-objects.rst

   disable message Ids

-* has a URL that includes its creation index, i.e, the number of Message Consumers that have been created by the session so far.
+* has a URL that includes its creation index, i.e, the number of Message Consumers the session created prior to this one.

 * decodes and sends HJB-encoded JMS message on receiving a HTTP POST request containing the message as a parameter on the 'send' child